 The story starts during the third quarter of a special preseason game (The Hall of Fame game) in 1987 between the Chicago Bulls and Los Angeles Lakers.
 Starving for a dunk, Jordan finally gave the fans in attendance one of his trademark tomahawk dunks.
 Little did they know, they witnessed what would become one of the most memorable images in NBA history.

 One of the photographers at this game was the great Andrew D. Bernstein, who had access to a camera behind the backboard.
 With that unique angle, he snapped the following photo of Jordan throwing down two of his 36 points in front of a trailing Michael Cooper (who would later end up on another Jordan posterization poster) and Jeff Lamp.

 A year later, CBS and Fox video used Bernstein’s photo for a promo card that was randomly inserted into VHS tapes they were distributing.
 On the front, it said ‘Michael Jordan: Come Fly With Me’ below the CBS/Fox Video Sports logo, so VCR owners knew they were finally going to have a chance to be able to watch, rewind and rewatch Jordan’s greatest highlights again and again (until the tape pops) at home.
 On the back of the promo, was an offer to get a limited edition Jordan T-Shirt for just $7.95 (and 2.95 shipping).

 The shirts are tough to find but you will occasionally come across one for a hundred or less dollars.
 The promo card has become a more sought-after piece of memorabilia, often fetching between $300-500.

-If you didn’t have a Blockbuster membership, there was another way of getting your hands on the tape.
+If you didn’t have a Blockbuster membership, there was another way of getting your hands on the tape that went on to sell over half a million copies.
 All you had to do was buy a 12 pack of Coke.